 When I played poker tounaments the first rule is posistion.
 By this I mean how you play a hand early in a tournament is not the same way you will play that hand late in a tournament.
-For example if it’s early in the tournament and someone jams and you have them covered with big slick you might call a flip a coin against what you presume is small pockets, and hopefully a lower ace combination.
+For example if it’s early in the tournament and someone jams and you have them covered with big slick you might call for a coin flip against what you presume is small pockets, and hopefully a lower ace combination.
 However, even if you think you have the best hand later in a tournament, you may fold if someone jams preflop because you could either miss the money or place much lower by taking that gamble without seeing the flop.
 End up being dominated by AA or KK.

 Last night I took a gamble at a car auction that did not pay off.
 It was a bad play based on my posistion.
 I saved about $1500.
 Next week I should have $600 coming from my stimulus check and another $460 from work.
 This means I’d have about $1800 to spend on a car, and could probably wrestle a car from a seller asking 23 to 2500.
 Where I’d be able to inspect the car while it’s running, and test drive the car to ensure a good degree of reliability.

 From the beginning of the auction there were a few cars that I was very interested in and most of those cars went above what I could afford.
-There was other cars that I was not interested in that impressed me with how quiet the engine were when they came around that sold for prices within my budget that I regretted not bidding on.
+There was other cars that I was not interested in that impressed me with how quiet the engines were when they came around that sold for prices within my budget that I regretted not bidding on.

 There was one car inparticular that I was interested in that was posted in the CL ad advertising the auction.
 When I arrived at the auction to preview all the cars it fell to about 4th or 5th in terms of interest but it still appealed to me none the less.

 2012 Chevy Malibu.
-I knew someone who had an 09 or 10 that I drove a few years ago and I really liked the car.
-This car had 190k on it but if I could get it within my price budget which was lesd 1200 and it lasted me 20,000 miles I’m good with that investment.
+I knew someone who had an 09 or 10 that I drove a few years ago and I liked the car.
+This car had 190k on it but if I could get it within my price budget which was less 1200 and it lasted me 20,000 miles I’m good with that investment.

 When they brought it around it was a little louder than I would have liked it to be but didn’t seem all that rough running from my vantage point.
 I bid and there was another person who was bidding against me.
 I won the car with an $1100 bid.